dbragdon1/s3head/README.md

     | xsv headers
 ```

-# TODO

-Implement Automatic untarring if file is in `.tar` format

 # Similar Projects

 The following projects seem to attempt to solve a similar problem as `s3head`.
 Why use `s3head` over these other solutions?
 Perhaps you like the api better, or perhaps it **feels** faster because it's written in golang and feels more modern.